Arunachal Pradesh – Culture, Tribes, Tourism & Important Facts

 Flood-Prone Regions

-Assam and Bangladesh often face devastating floods during monsoon season.
+Assam and Bangladesh often face devastating floods during the monsoon season.

 Hydroelectric Potential